MCT-master/mct-master.github.io/_posts/2022-08-23-aysimab-welcome-test.md

 We can summarise what we discussed our competences are, which diciplines we have etc

+The members of Team C all share the ambition of really getting out of our individual comfort zones as we work our way through the MCT programme!
+We came together with quite diverse academic and professional backgrounds, but quickly found that there is a lot of common ground between us at various levels.
+We look forward to collaborating, learning, sharing and hopefully creating a lot of great things together over the coming two years!

+Have a look at our individual sections below to learn more about each of us.

 <img src='/assets/image/2022_08_25_aysimab_teamC.png' width="auto"/>

 ## Team members